-Join Jose Miguel Rady Allende for an in-depth discussion in this video Get started with VSTS, part of Visual Studio Team Services: The Basics.
+Join Jose Miguel Rady Allende for an in-depth discussion in this video Get started with VSTS, part of Learning Visual Studio Team Services.

 - [Instructor] To get started you want to create a Visual Studio Team Services account.
 Accounts are free for teams up to five members.
 So you'll be able to follow along with everything in this course using a trial account.
 First go to visualstudio.com.
 One thing to consider is that the visualstudio.com site updates frequently.
 So don't be surprised if the site looks a bit different than what I'm showing on my screen.
 To create your account, click on the button that prompts you to get started.
 A Microsoft account is needed for login.